 Baiting

 Baiting is a social engineering technique that involves offering something of value to a potential victim to entice them to take a specific action.
-For example, an attacker might leave a USB drive in a public place with a label indicating that it contains important information.
+For example, an attacker might leave a USB drive in a public place with a label indicating that it contains essential information.
 When someone picks up the drive and plugs it into their computer, it executes malware that gives the attacker access to the victim’s system.

 Baiting attacks rely on the curiosity or greed of the victim.
 The attacker may use the promise of valuable information or something that the victim wants to entice them into taking a specific action.
 This can be an effective way to get access to a target’s system or information.